Playing In New Zealand

 Heading to the beach is a big part of life in New Zealand, whether it’s for a swim on a hot summer’s day, or to “shake out the cobwebs” with a brisk walk in the winter.
 Everywhere you go, there are surf beaches, swimming beaches – even a hot water beach on the Coromandel Peninsula where you can simply dig a hole in the sand to make your own personal hot pool.

 There are some beaches where you might walk for miles before you see anyone.
-“Avalon”, expatriate British author of the online “Avalon’s Blog” who immigrated to New Zealand five years ago, commented in a recent post: “You know you have lived in New Zealand about the right amount of time when you feel the beach shouldn’t have anyone else on it.
+“Avalon”, expatriate British author of the online “Avalon’s Blog” who immigrated to New Zealand some years ago, commented in a recent post: “You know you have lived in New Zealand about the right amount of time when you feel the beach shouldn’t have anyone else on it.
 Talk about being spoiled!”

 Many towns and cities empty out over summer as New Zealanders throw on their jandals and take to the beach for their annual holidays, whether it’s to stay in a “bach” (holiday house), or to pitch a tent or park a caravan at a campground.
 A number of New Zealand surf beaches can be dangerous however, with strong rips that can drag swimmers out to sea.
 Take care to always swim between the flags and stick to patrolled beaches if you’re not sure.

 On the bright side, New Zealand beaches have far fewer shark attacks than neighbouring Australia, and no water snakes.

 Sport plays a very important part in the social calendar of many New Zealanders.
 A large proportion of children play team sports for a local club on the weekend while their parents watch from the sidelines – that’s if they’re not talked into coaching.
 As well as being good for the children, taking your kids to weekend sport can be a great way to meet other people in your community.